 How To Calculate Arithmetic Sequence?

-Let us resolve an example that will help you to calculate arithmetic sequences manually!
-For instant outputs, you may still use the arithmetic sequence calculator.
+Let us resolve a couple of examples in complete steps that will help you calculate arithmetic sequences manually!

 Example # 01: